CLEOPATRA'S FAMILY TREE

 Falling in line even more closely with Egyptian tradition, only the children of the "great wife" would have legitimate claims to the throne.

-In his paper, "Cleopatra V Tryphaena and the Genealogy of the Later Ptolemies", Chris Bennett makes the case that the simplest explanation for obscure references and known timelines is that both mothers were Ptolemies, just ones that weren't sitting on the throne at the time.
+In his paper, "Cleopatra V Tryphaena and the Genealogy of the Later Ptolemies", Christopher Bennett makes the case that the simplest explanation for obscure references and known timelines is that both mothers were Ptolemies, just ones that weren't sitting on the throne at the time.

 For Cleopatra VII, it goes something like this: